 Press Articles-CoolTan Arts

-CoolTan Arts regularly get coverage in both local and national press.
-Have a look at our recent press articles below.
+CoolTan Arts regularly gets coverage in both local and national press and media.
+Have a look at our recent coverage below.

 “Mental Health charities can help people where the NHS cannot” The Guardian – Press Article, 30 April 2015 With one in four people suffering from mental health problems each year, and one in 10 young people, the challenges facing services are significant.

 “Ten reasons to donate to our mental health appeal” The Guardian, 16 January 2015 Article on the Guardian Christmas Charity Appeal

 “Now food is for more than consoling myself’: Cooking for mental health” The Guardian – Press Article, 2nd January 2015 CoolTan Arts Cooking Club in the Guardian Christmas Charity Appeal blog with a special recipe them and Rosemary Shrager.

 “Keir Starmer, Maggi Hambling and Denise Welch back the Christmas appeal” The Guardian, Tuesday 9th December 2014 Our patron, artist Maggi Hambling backs the Guardian Christmas Charity Appeal.

 “Arts and activities centre liberates troubled minds” The Guardian – Press Article , 6th December 2014 CoolTan Arts in the Guardian Christmas Charity Appeal.
 Article by Simon Hattenstone.